sembh1998/gRPC_flutter_go_proof-of-concept/README.md

 </p>
 <!-- <div style="border-bottom: 1px solid #aaa; width: 600px;"> -->

-<p>This repository uses Flutter for the client app and Go to Server for the purpose of building an app that uses gRCP for communication.</p>
+<p>This repository uses Flutter for the client app and Go to Server for the purpose of building an app that uses gRPC for communication.</p>
 </br>

 # Prepare environments